kgd-al/amaze/joss/paper.md

 ![Comparison of AMaze with gymnasium's environments suite.
 Inputs, Outputs and amount of human Control are taken from the documentation while times are measured on 1000 timesteps averaged over 10 replicates on an i7-1185G7 (3GHz).
 AMaze is more computationally efficient than all but the simplest environments while also being the more parametrizable with respect to input, outputs and environmental characteristics.\label{tab:comparison}](../docs/latex/benchmarking/gym_pretty_table.pdf)

 While taking more time than Classical Control tasks [@Barto1983] or Toy Text environments [@Sutton2018], AMaze is demonstrably faster than those based on 2D ([Box2d](https://box2d.org/)) or 3D ([MuJoCo](https://github.com/google-deepmind/mujoco), @Todorov2012) simulators or the Arcade Learning Environment [@Bellemare2013].
-Furthermore, this comparison uses 81 variations of AMaze with different retina sizes (11, 15, 21), maze sizes (5, 10, 20), lure frequency (0, 0.5, 1) and observation/action spaces (discrete, hybrid and continuous).
+Furthermore, this comparison uses 81 variations of AMaze with different retina sizes (11, 15, 21), maze sizes (5, 10, 20), lure frequencies (0, 0.5, 1) and observation/action spaces (discrete, hybrid and continuous).
 This both showcases the ease of creating feature-specific environments and demonstrates the library computational efficiency even with the most complex of configurations.

 # Acknowledgements